-The preferred financing option may be a factory financing offer that includes a rebate and a low rate.
-The next best option would be to obtain your financing through a loan specialist and then negotiate your best cash deal with a dealer.
+The preferred financing option may be factory financing that includes a rebate and a low rate.
+The next best option would be to obtain your financing through a personal loan lender, then negotiating your best cash offer with a dealer.

 Your Guide to Financial Freedom